- Start date: September

 - Accreditation: On successful completion of the MSc, students may be eligible for GradStat status.

-- Study mode and duration: Part-time online course over 36 months
+- Study mode and duration: 36 months, part-time, online or modules can be taken stand-alone online over a maximum 60 months

 Study with us